sldimitrov/SoftUniCourse/README.md

 Where I am learning? - *https://softuni.bg/* 💡

-Where you can also find me?
+Where you can find me?
 - Linkedln - *https://www.linkedin.com/in/trick-er-311982292/*
 - email - *slavidimitrov54@gmail.com* 🧠